Increase Wisdom by Learning How to Create Knowledge

 There is a logical hierarchy for transforming data into wisdom.
-Understand each step to become not just smarter, but wiser.
+You need to understand each step to become not just smarter — but wiser.

-To make the purchase decision, you go through a process of transforming various inputs from multiple sources into a clear, commonsense judgement.
+To make the purchase decision, you go through a process of turning various information inputs from multiple sources into a clear, commonsense choice.
 The better your process, the better your decision.

 In fact, by learning how to create knowledge, you add even more value to decisions.